naninovel/docs/docs/guide/characters.md

 When layer contains lots of children, it would be tedious to set the layer held/release events for each of them individually.
 In this case use custom event handler to apply the changes in batch.
 Check [the example](https://forum.naninovel.com/viewtopic.php?t=606) on applying the changes to all the children renderers of a layer.
 :::

-When `Render Canvas` component is attached to the layer actor prefab root, it'll work same as in normal render mode, restricting render texture size; when not present, render texture will equal camera's pixel size.
-It's recommended to use render canvas to optimize performance, as camera size will usually be higher than necessary.
+Make sure `Render Canvas` component is attached to the layer actor prefab root, as it's required for the camera mode.
+It works similar to normal render mode, restricting render texture size, so keep it compact.

+In case extra layers are required for rendering the actor (for example, a layer dedicated for Unity's Lights 2D), add them via `Camera Mask` property found on the layered behaviour component.
+Naninovel will preserve specified layers in the camera culling mask when rendering the actor.

 ::: tip EXAMPLE
 Find example on setting up layered background containing particle systems in the [URP project on GitHub](https://github.com/naninovel/samples/tree/main/unity/urp).
 (URP is not required for this feature, it'll work the same with the default render backend)